PastIn Person

 Frank and Bernice J. Greenberg Professor of Law at University of Chicago

-Aziz Z. Huq is a scholar of US and comparative constitutional law, focusing on topics ranging from democratic backsliding to regulating AI, and has an active pro bono practice.
+Aziz Z. Huq is a scholar of US and comparative constitutional law, and the Frank and Bernice J. Greenberg Professor of Law at the University of Chicago.
+His work spans topics from democratic backsliding to regulating AI, and he has an active pro bono practice.

 Boris Babic